SOVIET DISSIDENT MOVEMENT

 BUKOVSKY: This is not a joke.
 Of course, I tried to be a little provocative.
 But, more than anything else, I tried to reflect on how a regular Soviet person regards the West.
 For this reason, what I say in this book is not a sociological or a scientific analysis: these are impressions, my actual impressions.

 RAYSKI: In that case, let’s talk in more detail about your impressions.
 When I read this book, my understanding was that we can no longer distinguish between the Swedish or the British socialism and Soviet socialism, because you explain that one sort of socialism leads necessarily to the other.
 Yet, the reality that is lived in Sweden or in Great Britain is light years away from the Soviet Union.
 How do you reconcile these two things?

 BUKOVSKY: I talk about a process.
 Besides, I do not say that the outcome Great Britain or France are moving towards will be exactly the same as the one in the Soviet Union.
 But I know that the same disease can develop in a different way.
 Some diseases evolve more lightly, others in a more serious way, but the fact remains that it is still a disease.

-RAYSKI: Anyway, you are well aware that as far as history is concerned, whether it is Soviet history or history of other countries, the first opponents as well as the first victims of communism were, precisely, socialists.
+RAYSKI: Anyway, you are well aware that as far as history is concerned - whether it is Soviet history or history of other countries - that the first opponents as well as the first victims of communism were, precisely, socialists.
 How can you say that a certain form of liberal socialism is a stepping stone for communism?